pelotom/hkts/README.md

 }
 ```

-Then, supposing we have a `Maybe` type
+Then, supposing we have a `Maybe` type constructor

 ```ts
 type Maybe<A> = { tag: 'none' } | { tag: 'some'; value: A };